 4. Dress and Act Professionally

-If you don’t want to hire a lawyer but still need guidance, there are alternatives to consider:
+If you don’t want to hire a small claims court lawyer but still need guidance, there are alternatives to consider:

 1. Free Legal Aid